cubiclesoft/cloud-storage-server-ext-feeds/README.md

 * -g=group - The *NIX group to run the process under (*NIX only).
 * -u=user - The *NIX user to run the process under (*NIX only).

-Executables are run such that their last option is a JSON encoded string containing the data to process.
+Executables are run such that their last argument is a JSON encoded string containing the data to process.

 Monitoring
 ----------